pastorryanhayden/blog/source/_posts/2023-08-23-why-your-pastor-has-that-edge.md

 Some mix of all of these things are usually present in a pastor's life, and if both he (and the church) aren't careful, they can make him unbearable and derail a church.
 There are things that both the pastor and his church can do to combat this though:

-## How the pastor can help himself.
+## How the pastor can help himself:

 If you are a pastor, then there are things you must do to help yourself: